West Region Tribal Council

-The West Region Tribal Council is a tribal council in Manitoba, acting as a coordinating body for eight band governments representing around 9,000 members in total.
+The West Region Tribal Council is a First Nations tribal council in Manitoba, acting as the coordinating body for eight band governments of Treaty 2 and Treaty 4, located around the Westman and Parkland regions of the province.

+The eight band governments of the Council represent around 9,000 members in total.

 Member bands

 The eight band governments that comprise the tribal council are the: